A Quietly Wild Ride: Inside Kate Moss' Fiercely Private World

 Barry King/WireImage

-Moss also shared in that interview that her first celebrity crush was on Matt Dillon and her "ideal date" was Keanu Reeves.
-"But there are lots of people I think are sexy."

-She was 20 when she started dating future two-time "Sexiest Man Alive" Johnny Depp, the Edward Scissorhands star's first big post-"Winona forever" relationship, and the images of their mid-'90s romance were downright intoxicating.
+Moss and Sorrenti broke up at the end of 1992.
+She was 20 when she started dating Johnny Depp, the Edward Scissorhands star's first big post-"Winona forever" relationship, and the images of their mid-'90s romance were downright intoxicating.

-"I knew from the first moment we talked that we were going to be together," Moss said, according to Fred Vermorel's 2006 book Kate Moss: Addicted to Love.
-"I've never had that before.
-That's sweet."
-They met in 1994 at Café Tabac in the East Village, a spot so essential to NYC nightlife culture at the time, a movie was made about it, when he spotted her sitting in a group with someone he knew and he invited them over to his table.
+"I knew from the first moment we talked that we were going to be together," Moss said.
+They met in 1994 at Café Tabac in the East Village, a spot so essential to NYC nightlife culture at the time, a movie was made about it.

-Two weeks later Moss attended the L.A. premiere of a short film Depp directed called Banter, and afterward a small group after-partied at the Viper Room, which Depp still co-owned at the time and where River Phoenix had died four months prior.

-In March 1994 they vacationed in St. Barts on a yacht and in April attended the premiere of John Waters' Serial Mom together.
-Per Vermorel, they invited Moss' mom to come along on vacation with them on private Necker Island, and Moss' dad deemed Depp "quite a nice chap."
+The couple lived in Greenwich Village, in the same building as Carolyn Bessette when she was still just dating John F. Kennedy Jr.

-Their relationship also coincided, however, with the publicly tumultuous time in Depp's life that first landed him with the bad-boy label, including his September 1994 arrest for alleged criminal mischief after trashing the presidential suite at the Mark Hotel.
+Their relationship also coincided with Depp's publicly tumultuous period, including his September 1994 arrest for alleged criminal mischief after trashing his room at the Mark Hotel.
 Moss was there, unharmed, according to police, and the actor was "in a state of possible intoxication."

-The charge against Depp was dropped after he paid the hotel for his full reservation plus enough to cover the damages, more than $9,000 in all.

-"I think Johnny obviously has a temper, but this is a very minor incident," Waters, who directed Depp in Cry-Baby, told People at the time.
-"The room service must have been bad."

 Getty Images